-The balance of the principal of the loan amounted to P197.2 million and P264.1 million, translated into Philippine Peso using the closing rate as of June 30, 2016 and December 31, 2015, respectively.
+The balance of the principal of the loan amounted to P197.2 million and P264.1 million, translated into Philippine Peso using the closing rate as of September 30, 2016 and December 31, 2015, respectively.

 On April 29, 2015, the Parent Company entered into another TLA amounting to US\$10.0 million with Maybank International Labuan Branch to fund various capital expenditures.
-As of June 30, 2016, the loan stood at US\$9.0 million or P375.6 million using the closing rate as of reporting period.
+As of September 30, 2016, the loan stood at US\$9.0 million or P375.6 million using the closing rate as of reporting period.

-As of June 30, 2016 and December 31, 2015, the Parent Company has complied with its debt covenants.
+As of September 30, 2016 and December 31, 2015, the Parent Company has complied with its debt covenants, except for the DSCR which highlights outlined below.